Calm, conservative, confident: What GOP senators want in Trump’s vice presidential pick

 - Oops!Something went wrong.Please try again later.

-WASHINGTON – Republican members of the U.S. Senate striving for a takeover of their chamber in the November elections have a wish list for what they’d like to see in Donald Trump’s running mate.
+WASHINGTON — Republican members of the U.S. Senate striving for a takeover of their chamber in the November elections have a wish list for what they’d like to see in Donald Trump’s vice presidential pick.

 A “little calmer” than Trump.
 Confident.
 Conservative.
 Military experience.
 Good relationships with senators.
 Ready to take over as chief executive if needed, they told States Newsroom in interviews.